 Each of these missions feature Corpus foes and require the player to defend a Warframe Cryopod from wave after wave of foes.

 Outer Terminus on Pluto has a large, open level as well as numerous stairs and ziplines for enemies to use.
-Not only is it harder to kill enemies here, but the Cryopod is in an enclosed space, making your AoE abilities less effective.
+Not only is it harder to kill enemies here, but the Cryopod is in an enclosed space, making some AoE abilities less effective.

 Io places the Cryopod in the middle of a large enough space to place down your AoE abilities with enemies who tend to attack the Cryopod head on.
-Every five waves completed will reward you with a mod or a Void Relic, too These bonus rewards are a great way to progress other important elements of the games while you farm Oxium — even if you end up transmuting the mods or burning the Void Relic for Ducats.
+Every five waves completed will reward you with a mod or a Void Relic, too These bonus rewards are a great way to progress other important elements of the games while you farm Oxium — even if you end up transmuting the mods or burning the prize inside your Void Relic for Ducats.

 Which of these three is the best to grind?
-Out of them all, Io is the only one where you can also receive Relics or mods on five wave intervals.
+Out of them all, Io is the only one where you can also receive Relics or mods on five-wave intervals.
 This is no doubt where you want to farm Oxium in Warframe.

 How To Kill an Oxium Osprey